zparis99/code_and_coffee_webscraping/README.md

 Sample code for talk given on August 7th, 2018 at Norfolk Data Science.

 Examples provided range from grabbing simple data from a locally created html file to grabbing pricing info from a company's web page.
-Makes use of python libraries beautiful soup (https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to grab data from static html pages and splinter (https://splinter.readthedocs.io/en/latest/) which is a web driver built off of Selenium to allow for automated control of a Chrome web browser.
+Makes use of Python library beautiful soup (https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to grab data from static html pages and splinter (https://splinter.readthedocs.io/en/latest/) which is a web driver built off of Selenium to allow for automated control of a Chrome web browser.